bettercap/bettercap/README.md

                         clear : Clear the screen.
                include CAPLET : Load and run this caplet in the current session.
                     !
-COMMAND : Execute a shell command and print its output.
+COMMAND : Execute a shell command and print its output. alias MAC NAME : Assign an alias to a given endpoint given its MAC address.

     MODULES
                      api.rest > not running